shakacode/react_on_rails/docs/tutorial.md

 ##Setting up the environment

 Trying out **React on Rails** is super easy, so long as you have the basic prerequisites.
-This includes the basics for Rails 4.x and node version 5+.
-I recommend `rvm` and `nvm` to install Ruby and Node.
+This includes the basics for Rails 4.x and node version 6+.
+I recommend `rvm` and `nvm` to install Ruby and Node, and [brew](https://brew.sh/) to install [yarn](https://yarnpkg.com/en/docs/install#mac-tab).
 Rails can be installed as ordinary gem.

 ```
 nvm install node                # download and install latest stable Node
 nvm alias default node          # make it default version
 nvm list                        # check

+brew install yarn               # you can use other installer if desired

 rvm install 2.3.1               # download and install latest stable Ruby (update to exact version)
 rvm use 2.3.1 --default         # use it and make it default